Monrobot XI

 The Monroe Calculating Machine Mark XI (or Monrobot XI) was a general-purpose stored-program electronic digital computer introduced in 1960 by the Monroe Calculating Machine Division of Litton Industries.
 The system was marketed for "primarily for billing, and invoice writing", but could also be used for low-end scientific computing.

 The computer had an unusual architecture, in that all data flowed through a central spinning drum magnetic memory.
 This enabled a low hardware cost, with the tradeoff of low-speed performance.
 The machine was marketed as an entry-level computer suitable for small businesses.

 Pricing and applications

-Upon introduction in May 1960, the Monrobot XI sold for US$24,500.
-In March 1961, the US Army reported that seven units had been made.
-In November 1961, the price remained unchanged and leasing ran US$700 monthly.
-By 1966, there were about 350 machines in the field, but by 2013 no machines were believed to remain in existence.
+Upon introduction in May 1960, the Monrobot XI sold for $24,500.
+Monroe also marketed other computer systems in the family, such as the Monrobot IX and Monrobot MU, but the Monrobot XI appeared to be the most popular model.

-The manufacturer also marketed other computer systems in the family, such as the Monrobot IX and Monrobot MU, but the Monrobot XI appeared to be the most popular model.
+In March 1961, the United States Army reported that seven units had been made.
+In November 1961, the price remained unchanged and leasing was $700 per month.

-In 2021, a collector in North Carolina revealed that he owns half a dozen complete Monrobots, along with ancillary items, manuals, and tape programs.
+By 1966, there were about 350 machines in the field.
+In 2013, no machines were believed to remain in existence.
+However, in 2021, a collector in North Carolina revealed that he owns half a dozen complete Monrobots, along with ancillary items, manuals, and tape programs.